LaneNathan/Regex-Tutorial/gist-template.md

 ### Greedy and Lazy Match

+Greedy and Lazy matches refer to the quantifiers that control how much of text is matched by the pattern.
+Greedy is the base behavior of quantifiers meaning they'll match as much text as possible.
+These include `*`,`+`,`{n,m}`.
+Lazy is the descriptor of quantifiers that match as little text as possible.
+This would be quantifiers that include `?` such as `*?`,`+?`,`{n,m}?`.

 ### Boundaries

 Boundaries are used to specifiy the position in which the pattern or character should match within the string.
 They can be used to locate patterns without matching each character. `\b` or a word boundary, matches where a word character is not next to another word character. `\B` or non-word boundary, is the opposite, it matches where the word character is next to another. `^` or `$` are anchors, they match the start `^` or end `$` of a string.